babel/website/website/blog/2019-11-08-babels-funding-plans.md

 ## How You Can Help

-You can financially contribute to Babel on our [Open Collective](https://opencollective.com/babel)!

-Our team is using [Open Collective](https://opencollective.com/babel) to fund our team members.
-Both companies and individuals and donate to the team, either as a one-time or recurring donation.
+As said before, Babel is not a company.
+This means that it is funded like a non-profit organization that takes donations.

+Donations are handled through [Open Collective](https://opencollective.com/babel), a service that allows companies and individuals to financially contribute to open source projects.
+The Babel core team uses these donations to sustain continued development of the project.

+Examples of this are performance improvements, new features, and implementing TC39 proposals that allow you to adopt new JavaScript features.

+Financial contributions are divided into different tiers.
+All donations are appreciated, but tiers such as Silver/Gold also allow your company to have their logo on our homepage, and our Base Support Tier also gives access to support hours.

+If you have any doubts about financially contributing to Babel we'd be happy to answer any questions by [email](team@babeljs.io).

+In case your company is located in one of the cities that the core team lives in we'd also love to meet in-person!

-We're happy to start with an [email](team@babeljs.io) to chat about working together, but we'd also be glad to meet in-person or plan out a visit!
+> We're happy to start with an [email](team@babeljs.io) to chat about working together, but we'd also be glad to meet in-person or plan out a visit!

 - [Henry](https://twitter.com/left_pad) is based in NYC and will be in the Bay Area November 4th-15th.
 - [Nicolò](https://twitter.com/NicoloRibaudo) is based in Italy and will be in Moscow November 6th-10th.